Business Arbitrator, Mediator, Dispute Resolution Lawyer, ADR Consultant

 American Arbitration Association Commercial Panel of Neutrals; International Centre for Dispute Resolution Commercial Panel; Resolute Systems; several others.

-College of Commercial Arbitrators (Fellow); Member of National Academy of Distinguished Neutrals (NADN) and Executive Committee of its New York Chapter, the NYAMA; ADR sections/committees of various national, state, and local bar associations (1983 - present); Co-Founder of the Attorney Round Table (2000 - present); Founding Board Member of the Health & Business Alliance, Inc. (2003 - present); Founding Board Member and past General Counsel of Long Island Entrepreneurs Group, Inc. (2000 - 2013); Member, International Network of Boutique Law Firms (INBLF); Member, New York State Dispute Resolution Association (2008 - present).
+College of Commercial Arbitrators (Fellow); Member of National Academy of Distinguished Neutrals (NADN) and Executive Committee of its New York Chapter, the NYAMA; ADR sections/committees of various national, state, and local bar associations (1983 - present); Co-Founder of the Attorney Round Table (2000 - present); Founding Board Member/Vice President of the Health & Business Alliance, Inc. (2003 - 2018); Founding Board Member and past General Counsel of Long Island Entrepreneurs Group, Inc. (2000 - 2013); Member, International Network of Boutique Law Firms (INBLF); Member, New York State Dispute Resolution Association (2008 - present); Member, American Bar Foundation (2018 - present).

 University of Pennsylvania (BA - 1978)(English major, BioPsychology minor, concentrations in Chemistry, Economics, and Music)